Qyuzet/html-css-memories-coffee/README.md

 # Memories Coffee Website

 This website showcases Memories Coffee, a cozy and inviting coffee shop that aims to provide a warm and welcoming atmosphere for its customers.
 They specialize in brewing high-quality coffee using carefully selected beans, offering a variety of blends and brewing methods to cater to different tastes.
-The website is designed to give visitors a glimpse into the coffee shop's ambiance and its commitment to creating a memorable experience for its patrons.
+The website is designed to give visitors a glimpse into the coffee shop's ambiance and its commitment to creating a memorable experience for its patrons..

 ## Features